sciseim/FusionMaParse/README.md

 - The script has been tested on linux (Debian) and Mac OSX.
 - No additional Perl modules are required, however for colouring please install Term::ANSIColor from cpan (http://search.cpan.org/~rra/Term-ANSIColor-4.02/ANSIColor.pm).
-- Please feel free to fork and rewrite.
+- Written in the spirit of http://www.nature.com/news/2010/101013/full/467753a.html. *Please feel free to fork and rewrite*

 Guidelines
 ----------